 So, despite surviving one of the most competitive high schools in the country and graduating from one of the top undergraduate business schools in the world, I am doomed to be judged by my appearance.

 I am also aware that, since weight discrimination is legal in 48 states (Michigan and Washington are exceptions), fat people won’t have much of a case if we decide to take a current or potential employer to court for discriminating against us due to our weight.

 Getting hired is just the first obstacle.
 Fat professional women will likely be paid less than women who are considered traditionally thin.
 According to some estimates, “heavy” or “very heavy” women could be paid from $9,000 to $19,000 less per year and almost $22,000 less annually than women who are considered really thin.

 I recently went to see a movie called Booksmart, which features a brilliant young woman who happens to be larger-bodied.
 There is a scene where she talks about her post-college plans (including eventually being the youngest Supreme Court justice).
 As I watch her share her dreams and visions, I can’t help but think about the challenges she will face along the way, no matter how brilliant she is.
 Although this character is fictional, the biases she will face are an unfortunate reality.

 I live in Silicon Valley, where hustling is a religion and people pray at the altar of the latest youth-enhancing diet or trend.
-Here, the idea of creating a D&I strategy featuring larger-bodied people may seem insane.
+Here, the idea of creating a D&I strategy featuring larger-bodied people may seem ridiculous.
 But it’s necessary to start talking about it.